If you like copious amounts of cheese, this one’s for you.

 Tangzhong Directions

-Add the water to the Durum flour in a small saucepan and cook on medium-low until the starches gelatinize and it starts to thicken.
+Add the water to the spelt flour in a small saucepan and cook on medium-low until the starches gelatinize and it starts to thicken.
 It should be like wall paste when done.
 Remove from the heat and cool until it’s about room temperature.
 You can put it in the refrigerator to speed up the process.

 Main Dough Procedure